iridiumCodes/my-100DaysOfCode/r2-log.md

 })
 ```

-ColorDetect Project - smart component for Signing and Set State
+ColorDetect Project - smart component for Sign-in and Set State with Email and Password events